TrackMania: TrackMania2: Canyon

 Like previous TrackMania games, players can race on tracks while doing various stunts as well as build their own tracks.
 The game features a new environment, Canyon, as well as two modes, Race and Platform.
 Platform mode is featured in the free extension pack, TrackMania2: Platform.

 Besides the new environment, the game also includes a split-screen mode, and a scripting language called "ManiaScript" which lets players add their own new features to the game.

 TrackMania2: Stadium

 TrackMania2: Stadium was announced on November 2, 2012.
 This environment was opened to the public with an open beta on February 27, 2013.
 The game features the classic Stadium environment that was introduced in TrackMania Nations.
-There have been some improvements to the graphics, and it uses ManiaPlanet's client and interface.
+There have been some improvements to the graphics and some new added blocks in the editor.
+It uses ManiaPlanet's client and interface.
 The game was released on June 20, 2013.

 TrackMania2: Valley

 TrackMania2: Valley was announced on November 2, 2012.
 This environment became available on ManiaPlanet on July 4, 2013.